 1. Bee pollen (a near total nutrition source), Bee Pollen Propolis

-3. Seaweeds (good source of proteins, minerals and amino acids), Earth & Sea Greens, Thyroid Balance
+3. Sea vegetables (good source of proteins, minerals and amino acids), Earth & Sea Greens, Sea Vegetable Blend, Vital Cleanse & Nutrify, Thyroid Balance

-5. Clay and non-clay mineral sources (minerals are the building blocks of amino acids which form proteins), Sacred Clay, Ormalite, Vitallite, Ancient Mineral Blend, Friendly Flora
+4. Clay and non-clay mineral sources (minerals are the building blocks of amino acids which form proteins), Sacred Clay, Ormalite, Vitallite, Ancient Mineral Blend, Friendly Flora, Mineral Manna

-Also check out over one hundred foods you CAN eat: OK, So What Foods CAN I Eat?
+Also check out over one hundred foods you CAN eat with certain considerations: OK, So What Foods CAN I Eat?

 Many blessings of health & success,